Bouillabaisse is an aromatic stew made with a fish base and a variety of fish and shellfish.

-This is a traditional Provençal fish stew originating from the port city of Marseille.
+This particular recipe is a traditional Provençal fish stew originating from the port city of Marseille.

 Recipes vary from family to family in Marseille, and local restaurants dispute which versions are the most authentic.